• Home

 Catherine is a tech-savvy writer who has focused on the personal finance space for more than eight years.
 She has a Bachelor’s in Information Technology and enjoys showcasing how tech can simplify everyday personal finance tasks like budgeting, spending tracking, and planning for the future.
 Additionally, she’s explored the ins and outs of the world of side hustles and loves to share what she’s learned along the way.
 When she’s not working, you can find her relaxing at home in the Pacific Northwest with her two cats or enjoying a cup of coffee at her neighborhood cafe.

-Filed Under: Parenting Tagged With: child development, emotional health, family well-being, parent-child bond, parenting tips, Perfectionism, raising kids
+Filed Under: Parenting Tagged With: child development, Child Psychology, emotional health, family communication, Parenting, parenting advice, parenting mistakes

 « Previous Page